awsdocs/aws-codeartifact-user-guide/doc_source/describe-package-version.md

  Some package formats, such as npm, include a `README` file\.
 Use the `get-package-version-readme` to get the `README` file of a package version\.
 The following command returns the `README` file of an npm package named `my-package`, version `4.41.5`, in the `my_repo` repository, in the `my_domain` domain\.

+**Note**
+CodeArtifact does not support displaying readme files from Maven packages\.

 ```
 aws codeartifact get-package-version-readme --domain my_domain --domain-owner 111122223333 --repository my_repo \
 --format npm --package my-package --package-version 4.41.5